 Honors Programs at Two-Year Colleges Are Thriving

-A recent article in the Washington Post reported that applications to community college honors programs are growing at a quicker rate than general applications, which are also on the rise.
+A recent article in the Washington Post reported that applications to community college honors programs are growing quicker than general applications, which are also rising.
 Honors programs of particular note include:

 * The Montgomery Scholars program of Maryland's Montgomery College.
 This highly selective program, which is ten years old, has only 25 seats available and received a record 275 applications for Fall 2009, according to the Post.

 * The Rouse Scholars program at Maryland's Howard Community College.
 The program is in its eighteenth year and includes study-abroad opportunities.

 * The Maricopa Community College Honors Program in Tempe, Arizona.
 This college builds its honors program each year around the annual study topic chosen by Phi Theta Kappa, the national honors society for two-year college students.
 The study topic for the 2009-2010 year is "The Paradox of Affluence: Choices, Challenges, and Consequences," and will serve as the organizing principle for the honors program throughout the academic year.

 * The Henry Ford II Honors Program at Henry Ford Community College in Dearborn, Michigan.
 As a highly competitive program, high school seniors are encouraged to apply early.
 Upon acceptance, participants work directly with faculty mentors who guide them through independent projects during their first two years and help them gain admission to leading four-year universities.

 * The Honors Program at Elgin Community College in Elgin, Illinois.
 High school students who graduated in the top 20% of their class and meet SAT and GPA requirements can apply for the honors program, allowing participants to enjoy smaller classes and greater educational opportunities outside the classroom walls.

 This video looks at honors programs from another perspective.

 Why High-Achieving High School Students Choose the Two-Year College Route